Jon889/personal-setup/README.md

 Set trackpad gestures to 4 fingers, and enable 3 finger drag (System Preferences > Accessiblity > Pointer Control > Trackpad Options)

+Disable automatic graphics switching so that text doesn't look awful from using integrated graphics card.

 Disable all the useless services (like convert to Chinese, open man page)

 Show services directly in context menu instead of Services submenu: